autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/components/list/control-control-mode-request.md

 ## Errors

-If an unsupported or unknown command is requested, a response with the `success` field set to false is returned.
+Invalid Mode: If an unknown or unsupported mode is specified, the request is rejected and the service returns a response with `success=false`.

+Unsafe Transition: If the mode cannot be changed safely, the request is rejected and the service returns a response with `success=false`.
+For example, in the case of a hardware fault, emergency stop, or large command deviation.

 ## Support